INK-USC/RE-Net/README.md

 ## Datasets
 There are four datasets: [ICEWS18](https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/28075/Z1ZFYG&version=25.0), [ICEWS14](https://github.com/rstriv/Know-Evolve) (from Know-Evolve), [GDELT](https://blog.gdeltproject.org/gdelt-2-0-our-global-world-in-realtime/), [WIKI](https://www.wikidata.org/wiki/Wikidata:Main_Page), and [YAGO](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/).
 These datasets are for the *extrapolation* problem.
 Times of test set should be larger than times of train and valid sets.
 (Times of valid set also should be larger than times of train set.)
-Each data folder has 'stat.txt', 'train.txt', 'valid.txt', 'test.txt', 'get_history.py', and 'get_history_graph.py'.
+Each data folder has 'stat.txt', 'train.txt', 'valid.txt', 'test.txt',and 'get_history_graph.py'.
-- 'get_history.py': This is for getting history for model 0, 1, and 2.
-- 'get_history_graph.py': This is for getting history and graph for model 3.
+- 'get_history_graph.py': This is for getting history and graph for the model.
 - 'stat.txt': First value is the number of entities, and second value is the number of relations.
 - 'train.txt', 'valid.txt', 'test.txt': First column is subject entities, second column is relations, and third column is object entities.
 The fourth column is time.
 The fifth column is for know-evolve's data format.
 It is ignored in RE-Net.